google-deepmind/torax/docs/configuration.rst

 all subsequent steps the dynamic runtime parameters will be constructed using the given runtime parameter configuration (from ``t=10`` onwards).

+If the requested restart time is not exactly available in the state file, the simulation will restart from the closest available time.
+A warning will be logged in this case.

 We envisage this feature being useful for example to:

 * restart a(n expensive) simulation that was healthy up till a certain time and